grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 {{</* guide name="<NAME>" title="<TITLE>" text="<TEXT>" button="<BUTTON>" */>}}
 ```

-The website looks up guide Markdown files from the website repository in the `content/guides` folder.
+The website looks up guide Markdown files from the website repository in the `content/guides` directory.
 The shortcode accepts the following parameters:

 | Parameter | Description                                                                 | Required |
 | --------- | --------------------------------------------------------------------------- | -------- |